Sharing and hosting policy FAQs

 No, Elsevier does not view publication as an academic thesis as prior publication.
 Please note that Cell Press, The Lancet and some society-owned titles have different policies on prior publication.

 Yes.
 Corporate researchers may share articles they have written in line with the sharing policy.
+However, it should be noted that author’s rights in their own work do not extend to their employer.
 Corporate researchers should check the terms of their organization’s license agreements for guidance on how to share other articles access via ScienceDirect 新しいタブ/ウィンドウで開く (and other Elsevier platforms).

 Hosting policy

 We believe we should be working with other platforms that host content to build best practices and industry standards, so that researchers can share in simple and seamless ways.
-We support the STM Article Sharing Principles 新しいタブ/ウィンドウで開く and have introduced a hosting policy, with the aim to give clear guidelines for platforms that wish to aggregate content self-archived by researchers and make it available.
+Our hosting policy aims to give clear guidelines for platforms that wish to aggregate content self-archived by researchers and make it available.

 In the context of our hosting policy, commercial use or posting of articles can be defined as follows: